herbitovich/gla-transformer/README.md

 By default, both training and validation datasets are downloaded at the start of the training loop as small samples of the C4 dataset.
 For your custom data loading, modify the `data/dataset.py` file.

 Small utility scripts, like the logging module setup, are stored in the `utils` folder of the repo.

+Python version: 3.13.2